-Brenda from Manukau City, Auckland wanted to share this simple yet effective carpet cleaning tip with us; “I found out that liquid tide laundry detergent does a much better job on my carpet than the pro’s did.
-Plus it is a lot cheaper!”
-Thanks loads Brenda!
+Brenda from Manukau City, Auckland wanted to share this simple yet effective carpet cleaning tip with us; “I found out that liquid tide laundry detergent does a much better job on my carpet than the pros did.
+Plus, it is a lot cheaper!”
+Thanks, loads, Brenda!

 Fresh Carpet Stains

 Carpet Cleaning Auckland for fresh stains, use plain club soda.
 It is an instant spot remover and is the greatest!
-Pour a bit right on the spot and let it set for a few seconds.
+Pour a bit right on the spot and let it sit for a few seconds.
 Then blot with a sponge.

 Older Carpet Stains

 Carpet Cleaning Auckland.
-Mix together two tablespoons of detergent, three tablespoons of vinegar and one quart of warm water.
+Mix two tablespoons of detergent, three tablespoons of vinegar and one quart of warm water.
 Work into the stain and blot dry.

 Freshen Up Your Carpets

-Easy “No Brainer” Stain Removal!
+Easy Stain Removal